vegaprotocol/documentation/versioned_docs/version-v0.71/tools/index.md

 Vega provides several apps and tools to make it easier to interact with the protocol.

-## MetaMask Snap for Vega
+## MetaMask Snaps for Vega
-Use Snap to create a Vega keypair from within MetaMask.
-It's the quickest way to use your assets or tokens to trade, nominate validators, and sign and send transactions.
+Use Snaps to create a Vega keypair from within MetaMask.
+For MetaMask users, it's the quickest way to use your assets or tokens to trade, nominate validators, and sign and send transactions.

 * **[How to use Snap](./metamask-snap.md)**